gnolang/gno/docs/gno-tooling/cli/gnokey/state-changing-calls.md

 }
 ```

-Finally, we can call functions that are on top-level objects, which is not
+Finally, we can call methods that are on top-level objects in case they exist,
-currently possible with the `Call` message.
+which is not currently possible with the `Call` message.

 ## Conclusion